-When uploading images to page, the use of ALT Text allows screen readers to inform the student what the picture is.
-To add ALT text to pictures within Canvas, please see this help document: How do I embed images in the Rich Content Editor?
+When uploading images to page, the use of Alternative Text (alt-text) allows screen readers to inform the student what the picture is.
+To add alt-text to pictures within Canvas, please see this help document: How do I embed images in the Rich Content Editor?

 Videos within Canvas should always have the option for closed captioning.
 If using external videos, such as YouTube, check with the video provider for CC options.
 For videos within Media Library, contact email@example.com to discuss the options available.